Rewired for Life

 This new procedure allows the physician to perform a safe and effective non-invasive therapy with little to no harm to the surrounding tissue and with minimal side effects.

-Some benefits of Focused Ultrasound for the treatment of ET may include:
+Some benefits of Focused Ultrasound for the treatment of tremors may include:

 - No incisions, no burr holes through the skull, and no insertion of electrodes into the brain